San Jose Spiders (NWBL)

 The San Jose Spiders were a women's professional basketball team in the National Women's Basketball League (NWBL).
 Based in San Jose, California, they played from 2005 to 2006.
+In 2005, the Spiders went 5–19.
+In 2006, San Jose improved to a 8–10 in the regular season under new head coach Fred Chmiel.
+They lost to Colorado in the semi-final and defeated San Francisco in the third place game, making their record 9–11.
 Notable players included Brittany Jackson, Julie McBride, Lindsey Yamasaki, and Natalie Nakase.